etiennestuder/gradle-credentials-plugin/README.md

 the `credentials` container is initialized with all credentials persisted in the passphrase-specific _GRADLE_USER_HOME/gradle.MD5HASH.encrypted.properties_ where the _MD5HASH_ is calculated from the specified passphrase.

+If a custom directory location is passed through the `credentialsLocation` project property when starting the build, the credentials file will be seeked in that directory.

 ### Add credentials ad-hoc from within a build